 the release of their concert recordings.
 However, to confirm the availability

-of funding, School Director Keith Jackson and the Recording Engineer must
+of funding, School Director Michael Ibrahim and the Recording Engineer must

 approve projects to be released and large duplication jobs.